TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-04-06-how-to-find-dead-symfony-routes.md

 updated_since: "April 2020"
 updated_message: |
     Route visit table structure has changed and new command `show-dead-routes` was added.

+deprecated_since: "November 2020"
+deprecated_message: "This package didn't shown as very useful, so we deprected it.
+Use classic logging services instead."
 ---

 ## Why are Dead Routes Important for Your Code?